Getting rid of your old Christmas tree has just got easier

 Take it to your local tip!

-You can take your Christmas tree to any of the 20 recycling centres in Greater Manchester for free so there will be on in your area.
+You can take your Christmas tree to any of the 19 recycling centres in Greater Manchester for free.
 Just make sure you transport your tree safely.
 You can also get rid of your artificial trees and any unwanted decorations too.

 Donate to charity